icefallgames/SCICompanion/SCICompanion/Docs/source/Tutorial/RoomBackground.rst

 so, we'll first create a polygon for it.

 Using the polygon tool, draw a line around the painting.
-Then give the polygon a name. *Named* polygons won't be added to the room's obstacles in the init() method.
+Then give the polygon a name. *Named* polygons won't be added to the room's obstacles in the init: method.
 Instead, we can assign them to individual features to define that feature's boundary.
 Also, note that the type (Barred, Contained, etc...) of the polygon doesn't matter when we're using it to define the click boundaries of a feature.

 .. image:: tutimages/PaintingPolygon.png